Pikillaqta: Remains found

-A few burials were uncovered in excavations at Pikillaqta.
-Two wall tombs, a couple of offering pits, and one room held skeletal remains.
+A few burials were uncovered during excavations at Pikillaqta.
+Two wall tombs, a few offering pits, and one room held skeletal remains.
 In the niched halls (Unit 10), 10 skulls were found in an offering pit.
-Seven were found earlier and buried in red soil while 3 were found in gray soil and were untouched previous to McEwan’s studies.
-A metal spike (bronze) was the only other object thing found in this pit.
-In another pit some bone fragments were found with green stains indicating they were buried with copper even though the copper was not present and a few shell artifacts were found.
-Looting was done at Pikillaqta and that’s why many artifacts are gone or missing in tombs and graves.
-Buildings show signs of looting.
-The looters cleared out possible grave goods that could have been buried with skeletons, especially if they were valuables.
-In wall tomb 1 a man and woman were found.
-Small turquoise-colored stone beads were present with the bodies.
-The bodies were placed in the wall at time of construction in seated position.
+Seven were found during earlier excavations which were found in red soil.
+Three more skulls were found in gray soil during McEwan's excavations.
+A bronze spike was the only other object found in this pit.
+In another pit, bone fragments were found with green stains indicating they were buried with copper: however copper was not found in the pit, and a few shell artifacts were found.
+Looting occurred in many of these pits which has resulted in the loss of multiple artifacts from the burial chambers.
+Multiple buildings and ceremonial pits show signs of looting.
+The looters cleared out possible grave goods that could have been buried with skeletons, especially if they were valuable.
+In Wall Tomb 1, a man and woman were found.
+Small turquoise-colored stone beads were present with the remains.
+The remains were placed in the wall at time of construction in seated position.
 In the second wall tomb the body was also seated upright but fell over at some point.

 Four nearly complete skeletons and ten other skulls were found at the site.

-Wall Tomb 1 included adult male and female.
-The male was aged 35–45, had a healed fracture from blow to face, cranium deformation, and gum disease.
-The female was aged 35–50, had frontal flattening in cranium, and had more cavities and tooth wear than male found in tomb.
+Wall Tomb 1 included an adult male and female.
+The male was aged 35–45, and his skull displayed evidence of a healed fracture from blow to face, cranium deformation, and gum disease.
+The female was aged 35–50, had more cavities and tooth wear than male found in tomb.
 Wall Tomb 2 had a female aged 17–20.
-The bones were just stopping to grow showing the individual was young.

-The partial skeleton from unit 49 was aged 16–18 and the bones were still forming.

-Out of the 10 skulls found McEwan looked at 3 of them.
-One had cranial deformation and another had three healed trephinations.

-No clear evidence showed the signs of death in the few remains at Pikillacta, not enough research was done to recover more information on them.
+The partial skeleton from Unit 49 was aged 16–18.
+Out of the 10 skulls excavated, McEwan and his team examined three of them.
+One skull displayed cranial deformation and another had three healed trephinations.
+No clear evidence showed the signs of death in the remains in at Pikillacta.